 WORK FOR BRUNEL

 Gilbert was educated at Downside (September 1834 – December 1836) and began his professional training as a civil engineer with Isambard Kingdom Brunel, working on the Thames Tunnel (Rotherhithe to Wapping) in 1841.
 It would appear that Gilbert’s father had some influence upon the directors of the Tunnel Company and he obtained this trainee post for his son shortly before Christmas 1840.
 The aspiring engineer took a lodging at 16 St James Place, Bermondsey so that he could be near to his place of work, namely, Walbrook Buildings, Walbrook.
-In September1841 he received a letter of appointment “I have much pleasure in acquainting you, that the board this day agreed to your appointment as a temporary assistant at the works at a weekly pay of 10/-“1and, a month later, this salary was enhanced with the reimbursement of his expenses, “In consideration of your not receiving Fuel and Candles from the Company’s works in kind, the Board have authorized your being paid hence-forward an additional 10/- per week in lieu”.1
+In September 1841 he received a letter of appointment “I have much pleasure in acquainting you, that the board this day agreed to your appointment as a temporary assistant at the works at a weekly pay of 10/-” and, a month later, this salary was enhanced with the reimbursement of his expenses, “In consideration of your not receiving Fuel and Candles from the Company’s works in kind, the Board have authorized your being paid hence-forward an additional 10/- per week in lieu“.

-By June 1842 the young man was showing signs of a change of direction and began studying architecture and even undertaking some of his own commissions.
+By June 1842 the young man was showing signs of a change of direction and he began studying architecture and even undertaking some of his own commissions.
 On June 15th: “Lady Camoys sends me a ticket of admission for the British Museum so I can commence reading Palladio on Architecture“.
-Gilbert also “went to examine St George in the Fields Catholic Church (now Southwark Catholic Cathedral) and had a bit of a row with the contractors”2 He was a great walker and, when staying with his parents at Purley which is situated on the opposite side of the River Thames to Mapledurham, thought nothing of walking to Reading and back for Mass.
+Gilbert also “went to examine St George in the Fields Catholic Church (now Southwark Catholic Cathedral) and had a bit of a row with the contractors” He was a great walker and, when staying with his parents at Purley, which is situated on the opposite side of the River Thames to Mapledurham, thought nothing of walking to Reading and back for Mass.

 WORK FOR ANTHONY SALVIN